PalisadoesFoundation/pattoo/docs/cli.rst

         .. code-block:: text

-            language,key,description,units
+            language,key,translation,units

 1. Each subsequent row must have values that correspond to the headings.
 Each value must be separated by a comma.

     1. The ``language`` must correspond to the language configured in your ``pattoo.yaml`` configuration file. ``pattoo-web`` will only evaluate translation entries that match to the configured language.
     1. The ``key`` value must correspond to any expected keys from key-value pairs reported by an agent.
-    1. The ``description`` must correspond to the brief text you want to use to describe the ``key``
+    1. The ``translation`` must correspond to the brief text you want to use to describe the ``key``
     1. The ``units`` value is used to let users know the unit of measure to be used for the data being tracked by the ``key``

         .. code-block:: text

-            language,key,description,units
+            language,key,translation,units
             en,pattoo_agent_os_spoked_disk_io_write_bytes,Disk I/O (Bytes Written),Bytes / Second
             en,pattoo_agent_os_spoked_disk_io_write_count,Disk I/O (Write Count),Writes / Second
             en,pattoo_agent_os_spoked_disk_io_write_merged_count,Disk I/O (Write Merged Count),Writes / Second